The Hillary Clinton of Porn Is a Hardcore Socialist

 Hartley, who played a Clinton knock-off named “Hilly” in the 2008 satire, self-identifies as a progressive.
 “I’m a red diaper baby,” she said.
 “I’m a Democratic Socialist.
 There are some things the federal government is essential for and some things best left to local government.”

 On the red carpet Saturday night, the alt-Hillary argued for many positions the real Hillary would take umbrage with.
 She’s brazenly pro-union.
-Most vehemently: a skepticism of Kamala Harris and the presidential hopeful’s prosecutorial past.
+She supports Medicare for All.
+She's also a vocal skeptic of Kamala Harris and the presidential hopeful’s prosecutorial past.

 “I’m not for Kamala Harris, because she’s very anti-sex work,” Hartley said.
 “She’s a prosecutor.
 She supported SESTA/FOSTA, the anti-sex-trafficking bill.”